 Best-Selling, Award-Winning Author

-Dr. Larimore is a prolific author and has written, co-written, or edited thirty books, thirty medical textbook chapters, and over 800 articles in a variety of medical journals and lay magazines.
+Dr. Larimore is a prolific author and has written, co-written, or edited over thirty books, thirty medical textbook chapters, and nearly 900 articles in a variety of medical journals and lay magazines.

 His best-selling books include Bryson City Tales, Bryson City Seasons, and Alternative Medicine: The Christian Handbook.
 His books have garnered a number of national awards, including three Gold Medallion Award nominations, three Silver Medallion Awards, three Christy Award nominations, a Retailer’s Choice Award, and a Book of the Year Award from ECPA.

-Dr. Larimore co-wrote, with Barb, his childhood sweetheart and wife of over 38 years, His Brain, Her Brain: How divinely designed differences can strengthen your marriage.
-He also wrote the health chapter for Coach Joe Gibb’s best-selling book Game Plan for Life.
+Dr. Larimore co-wrote, with Barb, his childhood sweetheart and wife of over 44 years, His Brain, Her Brain: How divinely designed differences can strengthen your marriage.
+He also wrote the health chapter for Coach Joe Gibb’s best selling book Game Plan for Life.

 Dr. Larimore’s most recent health book is 10 Essentials of Happy, Healthy People.
-He’s also written two books for children going through puberty (and their parents).
-The Ultimate Guys' Body Book: Not-so-stupid questions about your body was published in 2012 and The Ultimate Girls' Body Book: Not-so-stupid questions about your body will be published in 2014.
+He’s also written three books for children going through puberty (and their parents): Lintball Leo's Not-So-Stupid Questions About Your Body; The Ultimate Guys' Body Book: Not-so-stupid questions about your body; and The Ultimate Girls' Body Book: Not-so-stupid questions about your body.

-Since 2010, Dr. Larimore has published four novels.
+Dr. Larimore has published four novels.
 The first two, The Gabon Virus and The Influenza Bomb, were written with his dear friend Paul McCusker.
-His first two solo novels, Hazel Creek, and its sequel, Sugar Fork were released in 2012.
+His two solo novels are Hazel Creek, and its sequel, Sugar Fork.

 Dr. Larimore was the General Editor for Updates in Maternity Care (2000) and served as a contributing author for the Mayo Clinic's Complete Book of Pregnancy and Baby's First Year, Focus on the Family's Complete Book of Baby and Child Care, and Focus on the Family's Caring for Your Aging Loved Ones.